-In compliance with requirements of Section 177(9) & (10) of the Act and Regulations 22 of SEBI Listing Regulations, 2015 and applicable provisions, if any, a Vigil Mechanism or Whistle Blower Policy for directors, employees and other stakeholders to report genuine concerns has been established.
+In compliance with requirements of Section 177(9) & (10) of the Act and Regulation 22 of SEBI Listing Regulations, 2015, a Vigil Mechanism or Whistle Blower Policy for directors, employees and other stakeholders to report genuine concerns has been established.
 The same is uploaded on the website of the Company.